 To recover to the original partition, at least 5 % of the partition space must be free.
 Otherwise, the Recover now button will be unavailable.

 - 6. [optional step] To set up additional parameters for the disk recovery process, click Options. - 7.
 After you finish with your selections, click Recover now to start recovery.

-5.1.2.1 How to recover more than one partition at once
+5.1.2.1 Partition properties